bitcoin-dot-org/Bitcoin.org/_includes/guide_payment_processing.md

 Payment processing encompasses the steps spenders and receivers perform to make and accept payments in exchange for products or services.
 The basic steps have not changed since the dawn of commerce, but the technology has.
-This section will explain how how receivers and spenders can, respectively, request and make payments using Bitcoin---and how they can deal with complications such as refunds and recurrent rebilling.
+This section will explain how receivers and spenders can, respectively, request and make payments using Bitcoin---and how they can deal with complications such as refunds and recurrent rebilling.